-Phone: 877-999-6442

-Fax: 517-284-8838
+Phone: 877-999-6442 Fax: 517-284-8838

-You may have rights under Section 502(a) of ERISA, if all required reviews of your claim have been completed and the non-coverage decision has not changed.

-Any legal proceeding or action against Physicians Health Plan, its successor, or their affiliates, agents and/or employees, must be brought within three years of the date you are notified of the final decision on your appeal of the Adverse Benefit Determination.
-If you do not initiate any such legal proceeding or other action within the three-year time period, you give up your rights to bring any such proceeding or action.

-The Plan complies with PRIRA.
-You can request external review through DIFS at Request External Review or go to https://difs.state.mi.us/complaints/externalReview.aspx.
+- You may have rights under Section 502(a) of ERISA, if all required reviews of your claim have been completed and the non-coverage decision has not changed. - Any legal proceeding or action against Physicians Health Plan, its successor, or their affiliates, agents and/or employees, must be brought within three years of the date you are notified of the final decision on your appeal of the Adverse Benefit Determination.
+If you do not initiate any such legal proceeding or other action within the three-year time period, you give up your rights to bring any such proceeding or action. - The Plan complies with PRIRA.
+You can request external review through DIFS at https://difs.state.mi.us/Complaints/ExternalReview.aspx.
+No Surprises Act (NSA) extended the external appeal process to include an issuer's compliance with surprise billing protections under the NSA.